 Of course everyone is different and some people have special nutritional requirements (e.g. pregnant women, athletes, those with chronic illnesses or nutrient absorption problems).
 For specific nutritional or health concerns you should speak to a GP or a registered nutritionist.

 Want to know more?
-Sign-up to try vegan with us and you’ll receive the Official Veganuary Starter Kit, as well as our celebrity cookbook, for free!
+Sign-up to try vegan with us and you’ll receive our celebrity e-cookbook, for free!